 Over longer periods of time, the gene pool of a population always changes: Genes are imported or change due to coincidental new mutations.
 Natural selection favours individuals with a genetic composition that secures the survival and reproduction chances or even increases them.
 Their genes will occupy a growing share of the gene pool over a longer period of time.

 If the genes that offer survival advantages are dominant, they spread rapidly.
-On the other hand, dominant genes that are disadvantageous for the individual, disappear quickly.
-Recessive gene remain longer in a population.
+On the other hand, dominant genes that are disadvantageous to the individual, disappear quickly.
+Recessive genes remain longer in a population.

 Sickle cell anemia: Selective advantages through gene defects